2DegreesInvesting/ds.databricks4r/README.md

 }
 ```

-- Create a workflow, run and view the workflow.
+- Create a workflow, run it and view it.

 FRICTION